rnbguy/oopsla21artifact/microbenchmarks/README.md

  - A plot with the number of unique states observed across different iterations averaged across all random test cases for each application.
 (Location: /MonkeyDB-KV/build-files/applications/plot.pdf)

-   _Note_: PDF can not be viewed directly from docker container so it needs to be copied to host OS using:
+   _Note_: PDF can not be viewed directly from docker container so it needs to be copied to host OS using the following command (run from outside the docker container):
   ```
 docker cp <container_name>:/MonkeyDB-KV/build-files/applications/plot.pdf plot.pdf
 ```